 The units of the condo building must always be at least 51% Thai-owned.
 If the foreign-owned units or “foreign freehold” ownership in a condominium has reached the limit of 49%, the remaining units can be put as “leasehold units” or maybe leased to foreigners under a lease agreement, usually a 30-year lease.

 There are no restrictions with regards to nationality, and every foreigner who entered Thailand with a valid visa can purchase and own a condo unit within the foreign freehold ownership quota (which is 49%) of the condominium units.
 However, foreigners seeking to own a condominium unit must qualify for ownership under section 19 of the Condominium Act.

 Therefore, permission to register ownership of the condominium unit by the Thai spouse shall be based on whether the foreign spouse is allowed to own the condominium unit.
 Ownership of the condominium will be considered fully foreign-owned (for the purposes of the Condominium Act) since ownership of the joint-property cannot be divided.
 Therefore, in light of this consideration, registration of ownership by the Thai spouse cannot allow the ratio of ownership in the condominium project to exceed 49% foreign ownership.

-However, Land Department regulations do provide that a Thai national with a foreign spouse can own a condominium unit as her separate property, if the foreign spouse confirms in writing that the funds use to purchase the unit are the separate property of the the Thai spouse.
-In such case, the restrictions of the Condominium Act regarding foreign ownership will not apply to the Thai spouse.
+However, Land Department regulations do provide that a Thai national with a foreign spouse can own a condominium unit as her separate property if the foreign spouse confirms in writing that the funds used to purchase the unit are the separate property of the Thai spouse.
+In such a case, the restrictions of the Condominium Act regarding foreign ownership will not apply to the Thai spouse.

 Thai condominium law is complex.
 Foreigners who are interested in investing in a condominium in Thailand are advised to consult with competent Thailand lawyers in order to understand their legal rights and liabilities.